Bet Slip

 They did, however, manage to earn a point against Manchester United in what was a memorable 2-2 draw.
 The visitors did play with a man less for the final 25 minutes after Eric Cantona was dismissed for a stamp on John Moncur, but Swindon were 2-1 down at the time.
 An equaliser from Jan Åge Fjørtoft in the 83rd minute gave the home fans something to cheer about in what was otherwise a miserable season.

-The Robins now play their football in League Two, where they have been for the last three seasons following a year in League One.
+The Robins now play their football in League Two, where they have been for the last four seasons following a year in League One.

 3. Boundary Park - Oldham Athletic (13,559)